MarioTalevski/MENDO/README.md

 # MENDO

-System for competitions in informatics 2016
+My solutions for the problems on MENDO a system for competitions in informatics.

 http://mendo.mk/